 by Ulrike Silz

-The project materealise aims to tackle the negative impact of the textile industry by reusing and recycling cotton fibres from production waste streams.
+The project materialise aims to tackle the negative impact of the textile industry by reusing and recycling cotton fibres from production waste streams.
 It is time to realise that those fibres are a valuable material source and that adequate recycling systems need to be initiated.
 New technologies can convert the waste into materials like fibreboards, fleeces and cords.
 The possibilities in their handling and aesthetic potential are shown in a collection of experimental samples and material combinations.
-The application in seasonal fashion is drafted by simple shoe components.
+The application in seasonal fashion is exemplified by simple shoe components.

 Manifesto by Ulrike Silz